flowxo/flowxo-sdk/README.md

 You should now have a populated directory with some scripts.
 Next, we'll take a look at what we've generated.

-# Coding Conventions and Guidelines
+# Service Authoring Guidelines

-Please review the following [guidelines](GUIDELINES.md) when creating services.
+Please review our [Service Authoring Guidelines](GUIDELINES.md) which detail the style and structure that services should follow.

 # Code Structure